m4c/xruns/README.md

 Particularly useful when configuring USB audio devices (DACs, audio interfaces, etc.) — helps diagnose audible clicks, pops, or glitches, and verify bitperfect configuration.

+The script is an addendum to the article: [FreeBSD audio diagnostics and optimisation(https://m4c.pl/blog/freebsd-audio-diagnostics-and-optimization/)].

 ### What are xruns?

 An xrun occurs when the audio buffer cannot keep up with the data flow: